fiatjaf/pgjson/README.md

 ### DB.get(string): Promise -> doc

 accepts the id of some document as a parameter and returns a promise for the raw stored JSON document.
+If the document is not found the promise resolves to `null`.

 ### DB.post(object): Promise -> response